opencontainers/distribution-spec/spec.md

 ### Image Verification

-A docker engine instance would like to run verified image named "library/ubuntu", with the tag "latest".
+A container engine would like to run verified image named "library/ubuntu", with the tag "latest".
 The engine contacts the registry, requesting the manifest for "library/ubuntu:latest".
 An untrusted registry returns a manifest.
 Before proceeding to download the individual layers, the engine verifies the manifest's signature, ensuring that the content was produced from a trusted source and no tampering has occurred.